-As our community grows, there is increased opportunity for interactions with all kinds of wildlife – including coyotes.
-Coyotes are found in all 48 continental states in the United States and are firmly established in most major metropolitan areas including Austin and Travis County.
+As Austin continues to grow, there are increased interactions with all kinds of wildlife – including coyotes.
+Coyotes are found all over the United States and are sighted in most major cities, including Austin and Travis County.

 - Keep wildlife wild – don’t feed them!

-Check your property for and eliminate potential sources of food and water
+- Check your property for and remove potential sources of food and water

 - Clean up bird seed on the ground